cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Data collection is discussed as part of most major planning sessions or capability implementations
+* Data collection is discussed as part of most major planning sessions or capability implementations.
-* There may not be alignment on exactly what to measure to verify success
+* There may not be alignment on exactly what to measure to verify success.
-* Platform features can be measured for success, such as by measuring user adoption or user time saved
+* Platform features can be measured for success, such as by measuring user adoption or user time saved.

-##### Examples Scenarios:
+##### Example Scenarios:

 * A platform team allocates 20% of their time to user defined features, which they identify based on surveys and other interview techniques.
 Their findings are collected into a tool that enables additional voting and commenting to further refine priorities.
 During implementation the requesting users are approached for collaboration on early designs and implementations.
 Once implemented, there are announcements which make sure requesting users are aware of new features and supported in adopting them.
 * The team focused on software delivery capabilities wants to capture more data automatically including cycle time which they automate through the build tool from commit to production.
 There is an understanding that cycle time can include other activities like PR review, but that isn’t included at this time.